hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 ## Adding InfluxDB data sources in Grafana

-Now that InfluxDB is configured and the data is collected, we can add the databases (created by the two scripts) to Grafana as new InfluxDB data sources.
+Now that InfluxDB is configured and the data is collected, you can add the databases (created by the two scripts) to Grafana as new InfluxDB data sources.

-Once that is completed, any dashboard we create in Grafana will have access to the metric data collected.
+Once that is completed, any dashboard you create in Grafana will have access to the metric data collected.

 To launch the Grafana IU, open your web browser and navigate to **http://<grafana_IP or DNS name>:3000/**